UF Health Shands Hospital: History

 William A. Shands was a Florida state Senator, elected from the 32nd District in the mid-1940s.
 He was convinced that the best way to enhance the Gainesville community was to establish a teaching hospital at the University of Florida.
 There was general agreement that the state needed a teaching hospital, but located in a large city, such as Jacksonville, Miami or Tampa.
 His dedicated efforts were critical to obtaining state funding for a teaching hospital in Gainesville.
 The University of Florida Colleges of Medicine and Nursing opened in 1956.
 Two years later, on October 20, 1958, the UF Teaching Hospital was started.
-In 1965, it was renamed W. A. Shands Teaching Hospital and Clinics in honor of the man who did so much to make the facility a reality.
+In 1965, it was renamed W. A. Shands Teaching Hospital and Clinics to honor Shands' work in making the facility a reality.
 The institution later became Shands Hospital, part of the Shands HealthCare network.

 As part of the University of Florida Health Science Center, the hospital is a 1,111-bed tertiary care facility with 241 intensive care beds.
 Shands is a Level I trauma center and a leading organ-transplant center.